timetag/timetag.github.io/docs/installation.rst

 * Run the Web GUI

 .. note::
     Please not that the GUI will not be installed when ETA is installed as a Python package.
 Instead, you can access the  `ETA Web GUI <https://timetag.github.io/ETA/gui/src/renderer/>`_ on any platform with a Web browser.
+Please note that the Web GUI will always follow the current master branch, and it may not match your ETA Backend version.

 Verify the Installation
 ......

 After launching the ETA GUI, you can drag a recipe (``recipe_name.eta``) onto the main screen to load it.
 In order to analyze your time tag file, you have to specify path and filename in the variables and click "Run" button besides the Display Panel you want to execute.

-If problem occurs, try ``pip install --upgrade`` to upgrade each `ETA dependencies <https://github.com/timetag/ETA/blob/master/requirements.txt>`_ .
+If problem occurs, try ``pip install --upgrade`` again to upgrade each `ETA dependencies <https://github.com/timetag/ETA/blob/master/requirements.txt>`_ .

 Configurating ETA for remote access
 --------